Soumyazach/cfmedip_pipeline/README.md

 Main Chromosome Unique Reads, Duplication plot, CpG Enrichment.
 ### Rule Medips:
-Output: medips.rds file, wig file (can be uploaded on IGV browser to view the read counts and compare) medips.rds file important columns: chr, start, stop, rpkm (RPKM is a gene length normalized expression unit that is used for identifying the differentially expressed genes by comparing the RPKM values between different experimental conditions)
+Output: medips.rds file, wig file (can be uploaded on IGV browser to view the read counts and compare) Important columns in medips.rds file: chr, start, stop, rpkm (RPKM is a gene length normalized expression unit that is used for identifying the differentially expressed genes by comparing the RPKM values between different experimental conditions)
 ### Rule Group Plots:
-Plots to see if the samples cluster based on the groups Check if the option to limit DMRs to reference DMRs is selected or no.
+Plots to see if the samples cluster based on the groups.
+Check if the option to limit DMRs to reference DMRs is selected or no.
 Principal Component Analysis plot => PC1, PC2, PC3, PC4.
 Edit the group_plots script to include more PC component values.
 Batch information is also considered for the PC plots to check if there is batch effect.
 Hierarchical Clustering plot: Useful to see how the samples cluster together